Non-Semisimple TQFT's and BPS $q$-Series: Introduction and summary

-We prove the above conjecture under some technical hypotheses specified in Theorem \ref{thm:CGP-Zhat}, which can be stated in a simpler form as follows: \begin{theorem}[Simplified form of Theorem \ref{thm:CGP-Zhat-torsion}] Let $M$ be a rational homology sphere obtained by integral surgery on a framed link $L\subset S^3$ for which Conjecture \ref{conj:park} holds true.
-Then, under the technical hypotheses specified in Theorem \ref{thm:CGP-Zhat-torsion}, the Conjecture \ref{conj:cgpz} is true for any pair $(M,\omega)$ with $\omega\in H^1(M;\C/2\Z)\setminus H^1(M;\Z/2\Z)$. \end{theorem} In the statement of the theorem though, we point out that the status of the invariant $\hat{Z}$ is the following: assuming that Conjecture \ref{conj:park} holds for $L$ (so that in particular a series $F_L$ is defined), there is an explicit formula providing $\hat{Z}$ for $M$ but the full proof of the convergence of the formula and its invariance is not yet available.
+In the statement of the theorem though, we point out that the status of the invariant $\hat{Z}$ is the following: assuming that parts $(a)$ and $(b)$ of Conjecture~\ref{conj:park} hold for $L$ (so that in particular a series $F_L$ is defined), there is an explicit formula providing $\hat{Z}$ for $M$ but the full proof of the convergence of the formula and its invariance is not yet available.

-An infinite family of cases to which Theorem \ref{thm:CGP-Zhat-torsion} applies is provided in Example \ref{ex:theoremworks}.
-The following is a list of cases for which the numerical evidence supports this result: \begin{enumerate} \item $L$ is a plumbing link (for an infinite list of cases of these plumbing links the hypotheses of Theorem \ref{thm:CGP-Zhat-torsion} can all be verified: see Example \ref{ex:theoremworks}); \item $L$ is a trefoil knot. \end{enumerate} We also provide another kind of numerical evidence for the case of surgeries on the figure eight knot by cross checking the above conjectures with similar conjectures relating $\hat{Z}$ and the WRT invariants (see Section \ref{sec:twistknots}).
+An infinite family of cases to which Theorem~\ref{thm:CGP-Zhat-torsion} applies is provided in Example~\ref{ex:theoremworks}.
+The following is a list of cases for which the numerical evidence supports this result: \begin{enumerate}\itemsep=0pt \item $L$ is a plumbing link (for an infinite list of cases of these plumbing links the hypotheses of Theorem~\ref{thm:CGP-Zhat-torsion} can all be verified: see Example~\ref{ex:theoremworks}); \item $L$ is a trefoil knot. \end{enumerate} We also provide another kind of numerical evidence for the case of surgeries on the figure eight knot by cross checking the above conjectures with similar conjectures relating $\hat{Z}$ and the WRT invariants (see Section~\ref{sec:twistknots}).